Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Results

 \subsection{Mass of Accreted Solids}

-Mass of Accreted Solids is inferred in our Bayesian modeling (\S \ref{sec:input_output}) ans is presented in Table \ref{tab:jupiter_saturn}.
-For the CA scenario, a planet accreted $\gtrapprox$100 M$_\oplus$ solids on average, with a noticeable outlier of $\beta$ Pic b which accretes $\sim$1000 M$_\oplus$ solids (Fig. \ref{fig:accreted_mass}).
-For the GI scenario, the required solid accretion is lower at $\sim$20 M$_\oplus$.
+Mass of Accreted Solids is inferred in our Bayesian modeling (\S \ref{sec:method}) ans is presented in Table \ref{tab:jupiter_saturn}.
+On average, a planet accreted $\gtrapprox$50 M$_\oplus$ solids, with a noticeable outlier of $\beta$ Pic b which accretes $\sim$200 M$_\oplus$ solids (Fig. \ref{fig:accreted_mass}).
+For a typical 5-$M_{Jupiter}$ planet in our sample, 50 M$_\oplus$ corresponds to 3\% fractional mass for metals mainly in the form of volatile ice.
+This is roughly consistent with 0-20\% volatile fractions for simulations for gas giant planets~\citep{Mordasini2016}.

-Accretion of solids can be challenging once a gap is opened for the GI scenario~\citep{Helled2009}.
-The typical time scale for efficient solid accretion is from 10$^3$ to 10$^5$ years~\citep{Bodenheimer1980}.
-Accretion of $\sim$20 M$_\oplus$ in this time scale requires a large inflow of solids that is at least 200 M$_\oplus$ per Myr, which can only happen when the disk is young and massive at $\lessapprox$1 Myr~\citep{Tychoniec2020,Bosman2023}.

-However, a more severe challenge for GI, as noted in~\citet{Wang2023}, is forming multi-planetary systems because the turbulent nature unusually results in a single companion rather than multiple companions.
-While recent simulation shows that forming multiple intermediate mass planets is possible through the GI mechanism~\citep{Deng2021}.
-It remains unclear if the similar mechanism can form systems with multiple gaseous giant planets such as the HR 8799 and $\beta$ Pic systems.
-The multiple planets in these systems also exacerbate the mass budget issue as more than one planetary atmosphere need to be enriched.

-In contrast, for the CA scenario, the accreted mass is $\gtrapprox$100 M$_\oplus$, which is much higher than the GI scenario.
-This is because the metals are locked in the core and atmospheric metal enrichment relies entirely on the subsequent solid accretion, whereas the atmospheric metal enrichment in the GI scenario is aided by the initial metal content due to the assumption that solids during the formation are still perfectly mixed in the atmosphere.
+{{Our approach is agnostic about formation mechanism (i.e., CA vs. GI) because the prior initial core mass ranges from essential no core (0.1 M$_\oplus$) to a massive core (100 M$_\oplus$)}}. {{Forming directly-imaged planets via the GI channel is a viable way, ~\citet{Boss2023} shows that GI can form companions with masses ranging from sub-Jupiter to low-mass star in 2,000 years.
+However, longer GI simulations often form companions with masses over 10 $M_{Jupiter}$~\citep{Zhu2012} which are often more massive than the observed planets.}} In addition, GI is unlikely to explain the observed properties for some of the planets in our sample, e.g., the orbital period commensurability for HR 8799 planets~\citep{Konopacky2016} and the low luminosity for 51 Eri b~\citep{Macintosh2015}.

+We note that the inferred accreted solid mass ($M_s^\prime$) is positively correlated with the assumed $f_{sg}$ (shown in Fig. \ref{fig:correlation}) as there is a degeneracy between $M_s^\prime$ and $f_{sg}$ in Eq. \ref{eq:a_x}.
+For the seven directly-imaged planets, the correlation ranges from 0.62 to 0.93 dex in $M_s^\prime$ for every 1 dex increase in $f_{sg}$. {{Similarly, $M_s$ and $f_{sg}$ are positively correlated because $M_s$ and $M_s^\prime$ are positively correlated by an ablation efficiency $\eta$ (See Table \ref{tab:input_output}). }} Therefore, the inferred accreted solid mass is sensitive to the choice of $f_{sg}$ prior.
+Our $f_{sg}$ log-prior is centered at 1\% covering a wider range from 0.1\% to 10\% at 2-$\sigma$ level, the retrieved mean value of the accreted mass should correspond to the $f_{sg}$ value of 1\% and with a large uncertainty due to the large prior range.